Najeeb Jung

 Najeeb Jung (born 18 January 1951) is a retired Indian Administrative Service officer who served as the 20th Lieutenant Governor of Delhi from July 2013 to December 2016.
 He previously served as the 13th Vice-Chancellor of the Jamia Millia Islamia from 2009 to 2013.

 Early life and education

 Najeeb Jung's grandparents served as the chief justice and chief engineer in the court of the last Nizam of Hyderabad.
-His great grandfather was one of the co-founders of the Aligarh Muslim University.
+His great grandfather, Moulvi Samee Ullah Khan was one of the co-founders of the Aligarh Muslim University.

 Jung was born and raised in Delhi, where he attended St. Columba's School, New Delhi.
 He then did his BA (Hons) and MA in History from St. Stephen's College, Delhi, University of Delhi.
 He later studied at the London School of Economics and was awarded Master of Science in Social Policy and Planning in Developing Countries from University of London.